devopsgroup-io/catapult/README.md

 # Troubleshooting #

-Below is a log of service related troubleshooting.
+Below is a log of service-related troubleshooting.
 If you're having issues related to Catapult, [submit a GitHub Issue](https://github.com/devopsgroup-io/catapult/issues/new).

 * **Apple Silicon (M1 and M2 chips)**
    * When using Catapult with a Mac computer with [Apple silicon](https://support.apple.com/en-us/HT211814), you will need to set `~/secrets/configuration-user.yml["settings"]["provider_dev"]` to `vmware_fusion`

 * **Vagrant**
-   * When upgrading Vagrant you may run into errors - the most common issue are mismatched plugins, running this command has a good chance of success `sudo rm -Rf ~/.vagrant.d/gems/ && sudo rm ~/.vagrant.d/plugins.json`
+   * When upgrading Vagrant you may run into errors - the most common issue is mismatched plugins, running this command has a good chance of success `sudo rm -Rf ~/.vagrant.d/gems/ && sudo rm ~/.vagrant.d/plugins.json`

 # Contributing #

-Here are some ways which we welcome you to contribute to Catapult:
+Here are some ways in which we welcome you to contribute to Catapult:

   * Submit a pull request
   * Report an issue